Detroit College Access Network Director Shares Tips for Students and Families

 By talking with students about their post-secondary options at a young age, parents, mentors, and educators can help form a plan, both academically and financially, to help ensure a child’s success down the road.
 This is something that is especially true for first-generation college students, whose families may not have the familiarity with the college application process that is present in other households.

-In order to make a plan successful, Jordan says students, parents and educators can work together on completing key steps like:
+In order to make a plan successful, Johnson says students, parents and educators can work together on completing key steps like:

 - Maintain a high GPA and seeking out rigorous courses if available at the student’s school.